keithalewis/math/opm.md

 Quants turn mathematical models into software used for trading.
 If a model is deployed without ensuring it is arbitrage-free then buy-side clients will exploit mispricings by buying trades that are undervalued and pass on overpriced ones.
+They don't need to develop sophisticated models to do this, they just get quotes from several sell-side firms and take the lowest offer.
 Eventually trading reality catches up and the sell-side firm loses money.
-Even worse, a "clever" trader might find an internal arbitrage that gives the illusion of making profits.
+Even worse, a "clever" trader might find an internal arbitrage that gives the illusion of making profits until risk management figures out what is going on.

 The Fundamental Theorem of Asset Pricing characterizes arbitrage-free models and provides an arbitrages if they are not.
 As [@Ros1978] showed,